 5. Michael Jordan

-While Michael Jordan earned ninety million dollars in salaries playing basketball, this business savvy athlete has amassed a fortune tha is worth more than a billion dollars.
-While Jordan is not known for being an independent business owner, he is a brilliant marketer.
+While Michael Jordan earned ninety million dollars in salaries playing basketball, this business savvy athlete has amassed a fortune that’s worth more than a billion dollars.
+While Jordan isn’t known for being an independent business owner, he is a brilliant marketer.
 He has generated his fortune through using his marketability to secure endorsements from the most famous powerful sports businesses in the world.

 As a result of his marketing charm and his savviness, Jordan is now considered a champion both on and off the court.

 While most people know Roger for his incredible career as the quarterback of the Dall Cowboy’s, he’s also an incredibly gifted real estate man.
 After he hung up his cleats, he secured a position as a real estate agent for the infamous Henry Miller Jr. real estate company.
 After working hard for six years, Roger left the giant to form The Staubach Company.

 While the company was started out as a small business with five employees, the business expanded incredibly quickly due to Staubach’s vision and leadership.
 In 2008, Staubach sold the firm for the astounding amount of six hundred million dollars.
 It’s safe to say that Staubach is another professional athlete that has used his skills to dominate business.

 John Elway is renowned for leading the Broncos to multiple Superbowls, but he’s a beloved business owner in Colorado.
 Since retirement, John Elway has purchased an arena football team, successfully launched five auto dealerships, and even owns his own steakhouses.

 It’s an amazing feat for a man who is still known as one of the faces of the Broncos franchise.
 As the general manager of the team, he has once again used his business skills to lead his team to the Superbowl by securing an incredible defense and another Hall of Fame quarterback.